metricas

 Recent estimations suggest that approximately 1.5 billion people around the world are suffering from a chronic liver condition associated to diverse etiopathological agents.1 Among them, hepatic viral infections are highly prevalent and account for significant morbidity and mortality.
 About 257 million people live with chronic hepatitis B virus (HBV) and 71 million people with chronic hepatitis C virus (HCV) infection, despite effective treatments for HCV, especially direct-acting-antivirals (DAAs), and a better control of HBV infection through vaccination programs and new therapeutic options (Entecavir and Tenofovir).1 Besides, the incidence of metabolic-dysfunction associated steatotic liver disease (MASLD), previously known as non-alcoholic fatty liver disease (NAFLD), has alarmingly increased in the last decade, particularly in obese2 and diabetic patients,3 and is estimated to affect 20–30% of the global population.4,5 Moreover, alcohol-associated liver disease (ALD) is also a major cause of liver-related morbidity and mortality worldwide, with an incidence of around 2–3% of the global population.1 Additionally, even less prevalent diseases like cholestatic, autoimmune and genetic liver diseases have shown an increasing trend in prevalence in the last years.
 However, the management of these chronic liver conditions is limited by the lack of reliable diagnostic biomarkers and the few therapeutic options available.6 These chronic liver conditions can eventually lead to cirrhosis, one of the main causes of death in this population, being responsible for 2.4% of global deaths in 20197 or, in the latest stages, to liver cancer, which accounts for more than 800,000 deaths per year worldwide and is among the top three causes of cancer-related deaths in many developed countries.8

-Thus, hepatology is becoming a rapidly evolving field with ongoing research developments and advances in diagnostic techniques, therapeutic interventions, and a better the understanding of liver diseases at the molecular level.
+Thus, hepatology is becoming a rapidly evolving field with ongoing research developments and advances in diagnostic techniques, therapeutic interventions, and a better understanding of liver diseases at the molecular level.
 In this sense, translational hepatology aims to bridge the gap between laboratory research and clinical practice, with the ultimate goal of improving patient outcomes by advancing in preclinical research, clinical trials, translation of new interventions into routine clinical practice, and boosting the field of precision medicine.
 This field aims to tailor medical treatments to individual patients based on their unique characteristics, such as genetic traits, lifestyle factors, and disease phenotypes.
 The aim of this article is to provide an update on the most recent advances in the field of basic and translational hepatology, covering a broad range of molecular, cellular, and pathophysiological aspects of the most relevant clinical needs in liver pathologies.

 Biomarkers and diagnostic tools in chronic liver diseases

 Biomarkers, or biological markers, are molecules that can be measured in a biological sample and play a relevant role in some physiological processes.
 Thus, its detection can serve as helpful tools in the decision-making process in clinical practice.
 Biomarkers play a pivotal role in current medical research and practice.
 These measurable indicators enable early disease diagnosis, prognosis assessment, treatment monitoring, and identification of genetic susceptibility.
 Their application has transformed medical practice and fueled advances in personalized medicine, tailoring treatments to individuals based on their unique molecular characteristics.
 The study and utilization of biomarkers continue to shape the healthcare landscape, providing precise and personalized insights for improved health management.
 Since personalized medicine is still under development in the context of liver diseases, the use of biomarkers for both in- and outpatients is increasingly wide.
 From a clinical perspective, an optimal biomarker, in addition to being accurate, should meet various features including, non-invasiveness, repeatability, simplicity (based on simple variables), and inexpensiveness.
-Of particular importance is the type of sample used for the detection of the biomarker.
+The type of sample used for the detection of the biomarker is of particular importance.
 Serum or urine samples are preferable compared to liver tissue, to avoid the liver biopsy and consequently, the development of soluble biomarkers for clinical practice is strongly encouraged.

 Liver fibrosis is a key outcome in chronic liver diseases.
-Strategies able to screen fibrosis in general population are a must, given its strong impact on liver-related and unrelated outcomes.9,10 At risk metabolic-dysfunction associated steatohepatitis (MASH), defined as the presence of a fibrosis stage ≥F2 and a NAFLD activity score NAS Score (NAFLD activity score) ≥4, might also be important to follow in patients at risk of suffering from MASLD, as it seems to have a stronger correlation with progression to cirrhosis and major adverse liver outcomes than fibrosis per se.
-Current available non-invasive tools and scores are quite efficient to rule out the presence of advanced liver fibrosis, but still lead to a significant number of false positives, leading to unnecessary referrals, and a lower but not neglectable amount of patients with false negatives, who could benefit from specialized care but remain undiagnosed.11,12 Finding new algorithms able to improve the specificity and the sensitivity of the current clinical circuits used to estimate risk is essential, especially in diseases with a high prevalence like MASLD and ALD.13 Liver Investigation: Testing Marker Utility in Steatohepatitis (LITMUS) project and the Non-Invasive Biomarkers of Metabolic Liver Disease (NIMBLE) project have recently unveiled their primary research findings in the search for biomarkers able to improve disease stratification in MASLD.14,15 Analyses in these large multinational cohorts indicated that NIS4, SomaSignal and the FAST algorithm were all good tools to discriminate patients with at-risk MASH.
+Strategies able to screen fibrosis in general population are a must, given its strong impact on liver-related and unrelated outcomes.9,10 At risk metabolic-dysfunction associated steatohepatitis (MASH), defined as the presence of a fibrosis stage ≥F2 and a NAFLD activity score (NAS) ≥4, might also be important to follow in patients at risk of suffering from MASLD, as it seems to have a stronger correlation with progression to cirrhosis and major adverse liver outcomes than fibrosis per se.
+Current available non-invasive tools and scores are quite efficient to rule out the presence of advanced liver fibrosis, but still entail a significant number of false positives, leading to unnecessary referrals, and a lower but not neglectable amount of patients with false negatives, who could benefit from specialized care but remain undiagnosed.11,12 Finding new algorithms able to improve the specificity and the sensitivity of the current clinical circuits used to estimate risk is essential, especially in diseases with a high prevalence like MASLD and ALD.13 Liver Investigation: Testing Marker Utility in Steatohepatitis (LITMUS) project and the Non-Invasive Biomarkers of Metabolic Liver Disease (NIMBLE) project have recently unveiled their primary research findings in the search for biomarkers able to improve disease stratification in MASLD.14,15 Analyses in these large multinational cohorts indicated that NIS4, SomaSignal and the FAST algorithm were all good tools to discriminate patients with at-risk MASH.
 Other promising new biomarkers for at-risk MASH include NIS2, a simplified version of NIS4,16 the promising MRI-aspartate aminotransferase score (MAST) (AUC: 0.93 [0.88–0.97]),17 or emerging alternative combinations of routine analytics with circulating proteins or metabolites.18 Further studies will be required to determine if these new biomarkers can be useful for the screening of fibrosis independently of etiology in general population.

 The validation of the usefulness and/or accuracy of the biomarker in different scenarios are of pivotal importance.
 Indeed, the operator characteristics curve of the same biomarker can vary depending on its application (stratifying, predicting, or assessing the response to treatment).
 Biomarkers need to prove their repeatability, especially in those contexts in which they are used to monitor disease progression and regression, in order to set cut-offs able to differentiate meaningful improvements in patients from spurious stochastic changes.
 Further, biomarkers need to validate their utility there where they can become useful tools (e.g., general population for liver screening tools).19,20 It is also of utmost importance that we facilitate the reuse of published datasets that could be used to identify potential biomarkers, as the validation of any biomarker aiming to reach the market will require a large-scale analysis before approval.
 This strategy can sometimes highlight simple approaches that can be used to perform a first estimation of the risk of severe liver disease in patients independently of liver etiology, as recently proved by the LiverScreen project.21 This is of special importance in liver diseases due to the low accuracy of current diagnostic techniques, which results in a high percentage of diagnosis of severe liver pathologies (such as hepatocellular carcinoma or cholangiocarcinoma) at advanced stages, when therapeutic options are much more limited.22 Moreover, although the variety of treatments has expanded significantly over recent years primarily due to the surge in immunotherapy, the lack of prognostic and predictive biomarkers hampers the putative benefits associated to early application of specific treatment.
 In this dismal scenario, there is a joint effort for the search and development of new non-invasive biomarkers based on liquid biopsy strategies.
 This could improve the management of patients with various chronic liver diseases, including liver cancer.23–25 In this sense, the development of new biomarkers for different clinical applications, particularly in liver diseases, has been boosted by the emergence and advancement of new technologies for liquid biopsy analysis.26 For instance, DNA methylation analysis in cell-free DNA (cfDNA) has shown promising results on early hepatocellular carcinoma diagnosis.27,28 Lapitz et al. identified specific proteins in plasmatic extracellular vesicles from cholangiocarcinoma patients with utility in prediction, early diagnosis, and prognosis.29 Arechederra et al. demonstrated an exceptional sensitivity of the mutational analysis of bile cfDNA to detect malignancy in patients with strictures initially classified as nonmalignant yet developing tumors after follow-up.30